Compare

 Is Hydra cheaper than Front?

-For a 5-seat B2B SaaS team running Front Growth + Autopilot at ~500 resolutions/mo + Smart QA, the math comes to roughly $840/month before a separate CRM. source Hydra Growth is $149/month flat with CRM, flows, bot, and mini-apps included.
-That's a real gap, but price is the proof point — the actual reason to switch is that Hydra is one object graph instead of two products synced together.
+For a 5-seat B2B SaaS team running Front Professional ($65/seat annual) plus Copilot, Smart QA, and Autopilot at ~500 resolutions/mo, the math comes to roughly $970/month before a separate CRM. source Hydra Growth is $149/month flat with CRM, flows, bot, AI SDR, and mini-apps included.
+That's a real gap, but price is the proof point.
+The actual reason to switch is that Hydra is one object graph instead of several products synced together.
 If your Autopilot resolution count is very low, the Front number drops proportionally.

 Can I migrate my Front data to Hydra?

 Contacts, conversation history, basic custom fields, and Front rules that map cleanly to "if-this-then-that" port directly.
-Help-desk-migration.com offers data-side tooling. source Autopilot tuning, Smart QA scoring rules, and Copilot configurations don't port 1:1 — you re-run Hydra's onboarding interview and let the context brief do the equivalent persona/KB work in a different shape.
-Plan on a focused weekend for import + rule porting and 1-2 weeks running both tools in parallel before cutover.
+Help-desk-migration.com offers data-side tooling. source Autopilot tuning, Smart QA scoring rules, and Copilot configurations don't port 1:1.
+You re-run Hydra's onboarding interview and let the context brief do the equivalent persona and KB work in a different shape.
+Plan on a focused weekend for import plus rule porting and 1-2 weeks running both tools in parallel before cutover.
 I'll personally help if you're seriously evaluating.

 Does Hydra integrate with the CRMs Front customers usually run alongside it (HubSpot, Salesforce, Pipedrive)?